 It can also be frustrating because the person with dementia can’t explain what’s causing their distress, they can’t or won’t stop the behavior, and you don’t know how to help.

-We explain some common causes of screaming and crying in dementia and share 6 things you can do to immediately calm the situation.
+We explain common causes of screaming and crying in dementia and share 6 steps you can take to immediately calm the situation.

-We also share 8 longer-term solutions that help reduce the frequency and intensity of these episodes.
+We also share eight longer-term solutions that help reduce the frequency and intensity of these episodes.

 Screaming, yelling, and crying in dementia can be caused by a variety of reasons, including: